Chemotherapy

 oncologists is to use as much drug as possible to increase the likelihood of killing cancer cells but without causing

 substantial harm to the pet along the process.
-The pet will usually experience nausea, especially at the beginning of the

-Chemotherapy efficacy and resistance
+Chemotherapy efficacy and resistance in cats and dogs with cancer

-There are many factors that will affect how effectively chemotherapy will work for your pet and resistance remains as one
+There are many factors that will affect how effectively chemotherapy will work for your pet and resistance remains as one of

-prevent the cells from dying, all of which will render the therapy ineffective.
+from dying, all of which will render the therapy ineffective.

 Chemotherapy vocabulary